Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 Struggling to applyPaint() to images.
 Basic design elements incorporated and the method works, but image is not displaying properly.

+### 06/07/2024

+applyPaint() function is working but debugging necessary upon merge with updated main branch.

+### 06/08/2024

+no commits because of failed merge.
+Rolling back on non-working PaintBrush class code.

+### 06/09/2024

+Worked on call with Geoffrey to debug the PaintBrush display.
+All is now working!
+Also added a working export() function.
+Updating planning document and updating UML diagram to match.

 ## Geoffrey Huang

 ### 05/22/2024